 - Rosemary: one large twig or several small ones.
 You can replace it with a small bunch of fresh sage or thyme.

 - A mixture of salt, dried herbs, and spices.

 - I always use fine sea salt or Kosher salt.

 - Red wine, chicken, or turkey stock.

 - Mix all the ingredients for the dry brine.

-- Pat the turkey dry with kitchen paper, remove neck, gizzards, if possible.
+- Pat the turkey dry with kitchen paper; remove the neck, and gizzards, if possible.
 If the turkey is frozen and only thawed for one day, you might not be able to remove the insides at this point.
-It doesn’t matter, you will remove them once the bird is completely thawed.
+It doesn’t matter; you will remove them once the bird is completely thawed.

 - Don’t wash it!
 It is unnecessary and unrecommended by the FDA: “Do not rinse raw meat and poultry before cooking.
 Washing these foods makes it more likely for bacteria to spread to areas around the sink and countertops.”